 Do Fall Protection Harnesses Have a Defined Expiration Date?

-There is no such thing as a predetermined or mandated expiration date on fall protection harnesses.
-Neither OSHA nor ANSI have current codes or standards that set a specific time period for taking a harness out of service.
+No, there is no such thing as a predetermined or mandated expiration date on fall protection harnesses.
+Neither OSHA or ANSI have current codes or standards that set a specific time period for taking a harness out of service.
 Even most manufacturers will not suggest how long a harness will last.

 In fact, the only person who can truly determine when a harness is due for removal is you or your competent, trained inspector.
-More important than who determines its end of life is what determines it.
+But, the most important conversation to have is what actually determines a harnesses expiration rather than who determines when it is time for a replacement.

 You might think that having a mandated expiration date for a fall protection harness would be a good thing.
 However, it could have some adverse effects.

 For example, it could lull the wearer or safety professional into a false sense of security:

 “My harness is only a year old, so I’m confident I’m adequately protected.
 This harness still has four year of use left in it.”